Read & Investigate

 There is a great many reasons why these could be inspired scripture, but you can get lost in that and people automatically discount them as the historical documents that they are.
 You may need to back up, forget that other countries keep these books in their canons and just remember that this is the history books of the people in the Bible.
 That's pretty cool and a great reason to read them!

-Sure theres evidence that Jesus taught his disciples from Jubilees and that they all grew up reading it, but you don't have to just in there.
+Sure theres evidence that Jesus taught his disciples from Jubilees, Enoch, Tobit and that they all grew up reading them, but you don't have to jump in there.
 (You can find that on the Study Tools page btw.)
-Just a get a feel for what people thought back then and as you continue to read you modern day Bible, I think you'll start to see where things click.
+Just a get a feel for what people thought back then and as you continue to read your modern day Bible, I think you'll start to see where things click.

 Just remember these are history books too.